jkhedani/LESS-Mixins/README.md

 ### Installation

-1. Include the less-mixins.less file into existing LESS markup using the @include parameter.
+1. Include the less-mixins.less file into existing LESS markup using the @import parameter.
 2. Enjoy access to all these useful mixins!